cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 * [json-server](https://www.npmjs.com/package/json-server)
 * [Postman’s Desktop app](https://www.postman.com/downloads/)
 * Command Prompt (Windows) or Terminal (macOS)

-> You do not need an API key to try Wordhoard out.

 When you have all the prerequisites sorted, start the server on your development system: